dejanu/az104/azdevops/azdevops.md

 ## Azure pipelines

+* Azure Pipelines to deploy your code to multiple targets
+    - Environment represents a collection of resources targeted for deployment: container registries, VMs etc.

 * Type of pipelines: **build** and **release**
     - When creating a build or release pipeline, you can specify which pool it uses, organization, or project scope.
     - CACHING is available in YAML and classic build pipelines